swiftlang/swift-evolution/proposals/0382-expression-macros.md

 ## Revision History

+* Revisions based on review feedback:
+  * Make `MacroExpansionContext` a class, because the state involving diagnostics and unique names needs to be shared.
+  * Allow macro parameters to have default arguments, with restrictions on what can occur within a default argument.
+  * Clarify that macro expansion cannot be recursive.
+  * Rename `createUniqueLocalName` to `createUniqueName`; the names might not always be local in scope.

 * Revisions from the second pitch:
   * Moved SwiftPM manifest changes to a separate proposal that can explore the building of macros in depth.
 This proposal will focus only on the language aspects.
   * Simplified the type signature of the `#externalMacro` built-in macro.
   * Added `@expression` to the macro to distinguish it from other kinds of macros that could come in the future.
   * Make `expansion(of:in:)` throwing, and have that error be reported back to the user.
   * Expand on how the various builtin standard library macros will work.
 * Revisions from the first pitch:
   * Rename `MacroEvaluationContext` to `MacroExpansionContext`.
   * Remove `MacroResult` and instead allow macros to emit diagnostics via the macro expansion context.